hadipourh/autoguess/README.md

 ### Example 5

-In this example, we show how to build an input file consisting of variables with dfferent weights.
+In this example, we show how to build an input file consisting of variables with different weights.
 The input file of this example is located in [Example5](./ciphers/Example5/example5.txt) which includes the following contents:

 ```text
 connection relations